standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 “How will you do that?” said Bumpus.
 “By having Merry qualify?”

-“By asking Mr. Bentley to dinner,” said Emilv.
+“By asking Mr. Bentley to dinner,” said Emily.
 “Being for an evening with Nicholas teaches people better than anything.
 And it is difficult for them to behave like employers when they have been our